Penn’s Division of Neuroanesthesia provides the highest level of anesthesia care for neurosurgical procedures.

-Patients undergoing neurosurgery at Penn receive care from a team of individuals that includes:
+At Penn Medicine’s Department of Anesthesiology and Critical Care, individuals undergoing neurosurgery receive care from a team that includes:

-Members of the Division of Neuroanesthesia at the Hospital of the University of Pennsylvania are experts in providing anesthesia for neurosurgical procedures varying from straightforward to complex.
+Members of the Division of Neuroanesthesia are experts in providing anesthesia for neurosurgical procedures varying from straightforward to complex.

 - blood vessel malformations